-One of the easiest ways to stay healthy is by washing your hands.
-Doing it before and after eating, after using the restroom, after sneezing, and after taking care of a child or animal can help keep germs at bay.
+In addition to wearing a face mask in public and practicing physical distancing from others, one of the best ways to stay healthy during this COVID-19 pandemic is by washing your hands.
+Perform this task before and after eating, after using the restroom, after sneezing or coughing, and after taking care of a child or animal can help keep germs at bay.

-Also, be sure to wash them after handling any of the following items.
+Also, be sure to wash your hands after handling any of the following items.
 Why?
-It turns out some of the things you touch the most every day are also the germiest.
+It turns out some of the most common things that you touch the most every day are also the germiest.

 The average smartphone user touches their phone 2,617 times a day.
 Whether you carry it around or just send a ton of texts, you probably don’t realize how many germs you come across when you touch it.
 Smartphones can even carry fecal matter.
 Handwashing can help keep your phone clean.
 It’s also best to wipe your phone with a disinfectant wet wipe daily.